Five TTS engines, five different tradeoffs. Here’s a quick rundown:

 Engine 3: Coqui TTS (Local, Free, Voice Cloning)

-Coqui runs entirely on your machine — no API key, no usage costs, and it supports voice cloning from a short reference audio.
+Coqui runs locally and supports voice cloning with a short reference audio.

 from TTS.api import TTS